linuxdotexe/psmq/README.md

 # psmq
 psmq - print some movie quotes

 Pretty sure no one asked for this, but here goes.
-This little shell script takes a bunch of quotes from the "quotes.txt" file, picks one at random with the shuf command, and prints it with some colours (because a kind stranger from reddit helped.)
+This little shell script takes a bunch of quotes from the "quotes.txt" file, picks one at random with the shuf command, and prints it with some colours (because two kind strangers from reddit helped.
+Thank you u/Schreq and u/am_katzest for the help.)

 I curated some of my favourite quotes from some hollywood movies, TV shows, web series and anime and added to the quotes.txt I think it's a pretty sight on my terminal :)